-For both long-time oenophiles and those new to the world of wine, there’s nothing escaping to one of the best wineries in the world for wine tasting tours that seduce your palate and expand your horizons.
+For both long-time oenophiles and those new to the world of wine, there’s nothing like escaping to one of the best wineries in the world for wine tasting tours that seduce your palate and expand your horizons.

 When you book one of our private jet charter flights to whisk you off to your wine holiday, you can kick back and sip your favorite bold red, crisp white, or rich bubbly, making your wine-centric getaway last even longer.
 Read on for an introduction to a few of the best wineries in the world, all of which promise dreamy surroundings in lush, fertile regions.

 One look at Chateau de Berne and you’ll be smitten.
 Set on a captivating plot of land encompassing 121 hectares, this winemaking operation has the undeniable look of a quaint Mediterranean village surrounded by dense forestland.